Jun 3, 2022

 The lack of familial support also means much higher student loan debt for LGBTQ+ youth that make it to college.

-About 4 in 10 respondents in a Student Loan Hero survey of LGBT borrowers last year said they’ve been denied help due to their sexual orientation.
+About 4 in 10 respondents in a Student Loan Hero survey of LGBTQ+ borrowers in 2019 said they’ve been denied financial help due to their sexual orientation.
 Nearly 30 percent say their student loans are unmanageable and a whopping 87 percent said their student loans have prevented them from reaching important milestones.

 Still, college is a lifeline for many.
 Nearly 60 percent said they felt welcomed and accepted on their college campus.